 The perfect breakfast has never been better, now that you have this recipe for Prosciutto and Eggs Benedict.
 It’s no secret eggs benedict is almost everyone’s longtime breakfast favorite, so adding iconic Prosciutto di Parma should be an obvious choice.
 This dish takes prosciutto and eggs to a whole new level by turning them into a gourmet breakfast fit for everyone from kids to the in-laws with the perfect homemade hollandaise sauce.
-Enjoy with your go-to cup of coffee, or kick things up a notch and pair with your boozy brunch beverage of choice.
+Enjoy with your go-to cup of coffee, or kick things up a notch and pair with your bubbly brunch beverage of choice, like Champagne, to pull everything together.
 Mimosas anyone?

 IngredientsIngredients for Hollandaise

 - 1 teaspoon Dijon mustard

 - Pinch of smoked paprika (about 1/16 tsp.)

 - 3 English muffins, split

 - 6 slices Prosciutto di Parma

 - In a microwave safe bowl, heat remaining butter until melted and hot.
 Set aside.